-There are people that give their no longer wanted goods to family or to charity.
-Don’t get me wrong, I support the intent of donating or giving away items.
+Some people give their no longer wanted goods to family or charity.
+Don’t get me wrong; I support the intent of donating or giving away items.
 But when you buy more stuff with the intention of giving clothes away, then this is where I believe the lines get a little blurry.

-When someone is clearing out their closet and only keeping things that they love and wear regularly it’s different to someone that spends all their spare time shopping to then feel like they need to give away clothes to not feel guilt about buying new things.
+When someone is clearing out their closet and only keeping things that they love and wear regularly, it’s different to someone that spends all their spare time shopping to then feel like they need to give away clothes to not feel guilty about buying new things.

 Only buy quality pieces that you absolutely love